YouTransactor-SAS/mPOS-SDK-Android/README.md

 The mobile device application consists of 2 modules:
 * Business module
 	* Application that meets the business needs of the end customer.
 This is for example a cashier    	    application in the case of a restaurant, or a control application in the case of transports.
-* "uCubeLib" Module
+* Payment Module
-	* Manages the Bluetooth connection with the uCube / uCube Touch
-	* Drives the transaction between the uCube and the payment card.
+	* Drives the transaction
-	* Responsible for uCube software updates
+	* Responsible for device software/configurations updates

 The business module on the mobile device is developed by the integrator.
 It uses the user interfaces of the mobile device to fulfill the business needs of the customer.
-A sample application is provided to the integrator, under the SDK.

-The uCubeLib module is developed by YouTransactor.
-It is delivered to the integrator as a library, and compiled with the business module to generate the payment application.
+The Payment module integrates our SDK, which is delivered as a library, and compiled with the payment module to generate the payment application.

-The purpose of this document is to describe the services provided by the uCubeLib module to the business module.
+The purpose of this document is to describe the services provided by the SDK to the payment module.

 #### 5. The Management System

-The management system is administered by YouTransactor and offers the following services:
+The management system can be administered by YouTransactor and offers the following services:
 * Management of the uCube fleet
 * Deployment of software updates
 * Deployment of payment parameters
 * Other services

-The management system does not require integration with the business module, so its operation is not developed in this documentation.
+The MDM module of SDK implements all our management system services and the UCubeAPI provides API to call this implementation.
+Examples are provided next in this documentation.

 ### 6. uCube management